agni-datta/csLaTeX/README.md

 ### 1. csmath

-The `csmath.sty` package furnishes an extensive array of custom LaTeX commands crafted for computer scientists.
+The `csmath.sty` package furnishes various custom LaTeX commands crafted for computer scientists.
 Encompassing a wide spectrum of mathematical expressions, number theory, probability and statistics, logic, document structuring, theoretical computer science articles, cryptographic notation, and assorted functions prevalent in the field, this package serves as an indispensable resource.

 ### 2. thmcs